 Apple just introduced third-party app integration with Siri in iOS 10 at the WWDC 16 event.
 By allowing third-party apps to integrate with the digital voice assistant, Apple has unlocked a new realm of functionality for Siri.
 Developer integration expands the functionality of Siri considerably.
 But, Apple has also announced quite a few limitations for the integration system.

-The response APIs in Sirikit are flexible enough to allow third party apps to reply with a custom user interface.
-The API will allow users to complete their tasks in line to the Siri interface without having to directly jump into an app.
+The response APIs in Sirikit is flexible enough to allow third-party apps to reply with a custom user interface.
+The API will allow users to complete their tasks in line with the Siri interface without having to directly jump into an app.

 However, because only six types of apps are supported by third-party app integration the system leaves a lot of apps shut out.
 This is one of the main downsides of the integration system designed by Apple.
 Major kinds of apps that are not covered by the Siri SDK include music apps, podcast apps, sports statistics, email, reminders and to-do lists, and much more.

 The Siri in iOS 10 implementation also leaves out third-party integration for media apps like music streaming.
 Apple has taken a big step by opening Siri to developers but there is still room for a lot of improvement in the SDK.
 We will have to just wait and hope that the next update expands the base of possible apps.